kubernetes-sigs/kueue/keps/168-2-pending-workloads-visibility/README.md

 ### API Objects:

 ```
-// PendingWorkload is a user-facing representation of a pending workload in both LocalQueues and ClusterQueue that summarizes neccessary information from the admission order perspective
+// PendingWorkload is a user-facing representation of a pending workload in both LocalQueues and ClusterQueue that summarizes necessary information from the admission order perspective
 type PendingWorkload struct {
 	TypeMeta TypeMeta
 	ObjectMeta ObjectMeta